Updated: Dec 15, 2021

 There is sushi without fish too.
 In fact, there are many vegetarian sushi options which boast avocado or cucumber, for example.
 Other ingredients such as fruit and different types of cheese can also be included in sushi.

 Interesting Facts About Sushi

 - You’re supposed to eat sushi with your hands (except sashimi)

 - Even the freshest raw fish is always frozen first (in Europe and the U.S.)

 - There’s a sushi etiquette - don’t waste soy sauce and don’t mix it with wasabi!

 - Sushi used to be considered fast food

 Hubl x Sushi

 Whether you’re the proud owner of a sushi restaurant, a cafe, or a pub, Hubl can help.
-A hospitality checklist app, Hubl takes the guesswork out of food-safety due diligence, covering key tasks, from cleaning to temperature verification, and more.
-Book your free 14-day trial today.
+A hospitality checklist app for the innovators, Hubl takes the guesswork out of due diligence and compliance, covering key tasks, from cleaning to food safety temperature logging, corrective actions, allergens, and more.